oroinc/documentation/user/back-office/products/products/manage/view.rst

 Unit of Quantity
 ^^^^^^^^^^^^^^^^

-This section contains information about units this product is measured in.
+This section contains information about the units this product is measured in.

 .. csv-table::
    :header: "Field", "Description"
    :widths: 30, 60

    "**Unit**","The main product unit that is used as default in the product details in the storefront and the acceptable precision (number of digits after the decimal point) for it"
-   "**Additional Units**","The list of additional units of quantity applicable for the product.
+   "**Additional Units**","The list of additional quantity units applicable for the product.
 For each unit, the following information is displayed:

     - The name of the unit.
-    - The acceptable precision, in a number of digits after the decimal point.
+    - The acceptable precision in the number of digits after the decimal point.
-    - The number of main units that the additional unit contains.
+    - The number of primary units that the additional unit contains.
     - Whether selling product in these units is enabled."

 Inventory